 SCNT provides an alternative to stem cells derived from fertilized human embryos.
 It may also provide advantages over the induced pluripotent stem cell (iPSC) method, which involves genetic programming changes in mature skin cells to transform them to an embryonic-like state.

 Breaking the cycle of disease

-Mitochondrial replacement therapy, first proven in non-human primate models in 2009, was demonstrated successfully in human cells in 2012.
-It involves replacing a mother's mutated mitochondrial DNA with the equivalent material from a healthy egg, effectively retaining 99 percent of the mother's DNA but with healthy mitochondrial DNA.
+Mitochondrial replacement therapy, or MRT, first proven in non-human primate models in 2009, was demonstrated successfully in human cells in 2012.
+This work was affirmed in 2016 in human cells carrying mitochondrial disease, In 2020, a long-term study of non-human primates found no adverse health effects in rhesus macaques born with the aid of MRT or in their offspring.
+MRT involves replacing a mother's mutated mitochondrial DNA with the equivalent material from a healthy egg, effectively retaining 99 percent of the mother's DNA but with healthy mitochondrial DNA.
 Upon FDA approval, this technique is ready for human clinical testing in the United States.
-Inherited genetic disorders affect millions of people worldwide, using current technologies, Dr. Mitalipov's most recent work is exploring the safety and efficacy of human germline gene correction.
+Inherited genetic disorders affect millions of people worldwide.
+Dr. Mitalipov continues to develop treatments which will break the cycle of disease.

 Gene correction techniques, utilizing highly effective gene-editing tools to target pathogenic mutations in nuclear DNA, were successfully demonstrated in 2017.
 By targeting a mutation which causes hypertrophic cardiomyopathy, a common genetic heart disease that can cause sudden cardiac death and heart failure, the team demonstrated a pathway which could decrease the number of fertility cycles need for people trying to have children free of genetic disease.